Baystation12/Baystation12-Lore/Harr'qac.md

 * **Qal-Si**
   Located on a cliff.
 This city is known for many trading companies that originate from here, however, also for its higher than average amount of organized criminality.
 * **Rel-Ma'xie**
   Known as being the largest Harr'qaci city, as there are plenty of resources nearby and the city's quality of life is considered quite high.
+There are farms around the city to support it and also many other city-states with food.
 * **University of Harr'qac**

 ### Living